Matilda of Tuscany: Last years and death

 Henry V had been in diplomatic contact with Matilda since 1109.
 He emphasized his blood relationship with the Margravine and demonstratively cultivated the connection.
-At his coronation as Emperor in 1111, disputes over the investiture question broke out again.
+At his coronation as emperor in 1111, disputes over the investiture question broke out again.
 Henry V captured Pope Paschal II and some of the cardinals in St. Peter's Basilica and forced his imperial coronation.
-When Matilda found out about this, she asked for the release of two Cardinals, Bernard of Parma and Bonsignore of Reggio, who were close to her.
+When Matilda found out about this, she asked for the release of two cardinals, Bernard of Parma and Bonsignore of Reggio, who were close to her.
 Henry V complied with her request and released both cardinals.
-Matilda did nothing to get the Pope and the other cardinals free.
+Matilda did nothing to get the pope and the other cardinals free.
 On the way back from the Rome train, Henry V visited the Margravine during 6–11 May 1111 at Castle of Bianello in Quattro Castella, Reggio Emilia.
 Matilda then achieved the solution from the imperial ban imposed to her.
 According to the unique testimony of her biographer Donizo, Henry V transferred to Matilda the rule of Liguria and crowned her Imperial Vicar and Vice-Queen of Italy.
 At this meeting he also concluded a firm agreement (firmum foedus) with her, which was mentioned only by Donizo and whose details are unknown.
-This agreement has been undisputedly interpreted in German historical studies since Wilhelm von Giesebrecht as an inheritance treaty, while Italian historians like Luigi Simeoni and Werner Goez repeatedly questioned this.
-Elke Goez, on the other hand, assumed a mutual agreement with benefits from both sides: Matilda, whose health was weakened, probably waived her further support for Pope Paschal II with a view to a good understanding with the Emperor.
+This agreement has been undisputedly interpreted in German historical studies since Wilhelm von Giesebrecht as an inheritance treaty, while Italian historians such as Luigi Simeoni and Werner Goez repeatedly questioned this.
+Elke Goez, on the other hand, assumed a mutual agreement with benefits from both sides: Matilda, whose health was weakened, probably waived her further support for Pope Paschal II with a view to a good understanding with the emperor.
 Paolo Golinelli thinks that Matilda recognized Henry V as the heir to her domains and only after this, the imperial ban against Matilda was lifted and she recovered the possessions in the northern Italian parts of the formerly powerful House of Canossa with the exception of Tuscany.
 Donizo imaginatively embellished this process with the title of Vice-Queen.
 Some researchers see in the agreement with Henry V a turning away from the ideals of the so-called Gregorian reform, but Enrico Spagnesi emphasizes that Matilda had by no means given up her church reform-minded policy.